KoanHealth/mongoid-encrypted-fields/README.md

   * String
   * Time
 * The uniqueness validator for encrypted fields should always be set to case-sensitive.
 Encrypted fields cannot support a case-insensitive match.
+* Queries for unsearchable encrypted fields do not work.

 ## Related Articles
 * [Storing Encrypted Data in MongoDB](http://jerryclinesmith.me/blog/2013/03/29/storing-encrypted-data-in-mongodb/)